Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Spatio-Temporal Consistent and Interpretable Modeling

+However, this kind of one-shot input is disorder, ignoring the potential position information in attributes, which is opposite to the clear production procedures of the industrial process.
+Therefore, we designed a trainable position encoding layer, providing the corresponding spatial features to ensure the consistency of spatio-temporal features.
+Inspired by~\cite{dosovitskiy2021image}, the trainable position encoding layer is given by

-where $Variable_{i}$ is the trainable position parameter of $i_{th}$ attributes. $N$ is the number of features that is a scaling factor. $Position_{i}$ is the position encoding of the $i_{th}$ attributes.
+where $Variable_{j}$ is the trainable position parameter of $j_{th}$ attributes. $N$ is the number of features that is a scaling factor. $Position_{j}$ is the position encoding of the $j_{th}$ attributes.
 Due to the unknown time delay and coupling among variables in industrial processes, fixed position encoding is not appropriate, for example, 'sin' and 'cos' encoding.
-The trainable position parameter $Variable_{i}$ in this layer can adaptively ensure spatio-temporal consistency of captured local features.
+The trainable position parameter $Variable_{j}$ in this layer can adaptively ensure spatio-temporal consistency of captured local features.The final local spatio-temporal consistent features can be summarized as